Plastic and packaging

 We have measured our Scope 1 and 2 emissions (direct emissions associated with our operations and the energy we purchase) for several years.
 We are working on plans to reduce these in line with science-based targets by 2030.

-We have conducted a comprehensive Scope 3 measurement, looking at our extended carbon footprint to identify pathways for carbon reduction and determine how we will achieve our ambition to be carbon neutral by 2025 and net zero by 2045.
+We have conducted a comprehensive Scope 3 measurement, looking at our extended carbon footprint to identify pathways for carbon reduction and determine how we will achieve our ambition to be net zero by 2045.

-We continue to build our understanding of the footprints of our individual products so that we can apply the learnings to other products.
-To this end we have joined the EcoBeauty Score Consortium which aims to develop an industry-wide environmental impact assessment and scoring system for cosmetics products.
-We continue to participate in the Carbon Disclosure Project (CDP), reporting on our climate-related initiatives.
+We continue to build our understanding of the footprints of our individual products so that we can apply the learnings to the overall portfolio.
+To this end, we have commissioned an LCA tool to help assess multiple criteria to help determine the environmental impact of our products.

 Waste